fssa-batch3/karthik.pooraja__web_project/README.md

 - Expected Result: The card will be added in the local storage.

-### Read flashcard: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:

-- Log in as a user.
-Navigate to the profile page.

-- Click the "Edit Profile" button.

-- Update the account details.

-- Click the "Save Profile" button.

-- Expected Result: The user's account details are updated.

-### Update flashcard: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:
+### Update flashcard: ( completed ✅ ) Scenario 1: update the created flashcard:

-- Log in as a user.
-Navigate to the profile page.

-- Click the "Edit Profile" button.
+- click the edit button in the flashcard you want to update

-- Update the account details.
+- Update the details in the respective prompt.

-- Click the "Save Profile" button.
+- Click Ok to all of them.

-- Expected Result: The user's account details are updated.
+- Expected Result: That card will be updated.

-### Delete  flashcard: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:
+### Delete  flashcard: ( completed ✅ ) Scenario 1: Deleting the flashcard:

-- Log in as a user.
-Navigate to the profile page.

-- Click the "Edit Profile" button.
+- Click the "Delete" button in the flashcard.

-- Update the account details.

-- Click the "Save Profile" button.
+- click ok to the prompt.

-- Expected Result: The user's account details are updated.
+- Expected Result: That card will not be displayed and deleted from the local storage.

 ### Flashcard filtration: ( completed ✅ ) Scenario 1:Seeing flashcard based on starting letter of the alphabet:

+- scroll down to the range slider

+- bring it back to it's starting position

-- Log in as a user.
-Navigate to the profile page.
+- slide it to the desired alphabet you want

-- Click the "Edit Profile" button.

-- Update the account details.

-- Click the "Save Profile" button.

-- Expected Result: The user's account details are updated.
+- If card is there:it will be shown

+- if not:sentence like no alphabet starts with this alphabet

+### Read flashcard: ( completed ✅ ) Scenario 1: see the flashcard:

+-the card which was created by user will be displayed in the page.